OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 How does it work?
 ~~~~~~~~~~~~~~~~~

-An important distinction for the content discussed in this section of the eTextbook is
-that this serves as a high level, chain agnostic summary of how proof-of-stake works.
+This section attemtps to provide a high level, chain agnostic summary
+of how proof-of-stake works.
-Specific implementation details of a PoS network will vary greatly on different networks.
+Specific implementation details will vary greatly on different
+networks.
+Unlike proof-of-work, which is relatively simple and fairly settled in
+its implementation,
+Proof-of-Stake as a viable approach to consensus is still evolving.
+Thus, it is hard to say "this is how it works".
+But we can give a current example.

-Much like in the traditional Proof-Of-Work mechanism, in the current case of Ethereum,
+Much like in the traditional Proof-Of-Work mechanism, in the current
-a block typically consists of around 70 transactions.
-Unlike Proof-Of-Work where miners
+case of Ethereum, a block typically consists of around 70
+transactions.
-are competing for the correct solution necessary to append this block to the chain, the
+Unlike Proof-Of-Work where miners are competing for the correct
+solution necessary to append this block to the chain, the
-Proof-Of-Stake mechanism is more efficient in that it selects a validator who is responsible
+Proof-Of-Stake mechanism is more efficient in that it selects a
-for proposing a block to the chain.
+validator who is responsible for proposing a block to the chain.

+Who is a potential validator, and how does the next validator get
+chosen?
-Who are these validators though and how do they get chosen?
-A validator is any participant in
+A validator is any participant in a proof-of-stake network who has
-a proof-of-stake network who has staked a sufficient amount of the network tokens.
-In the
+:term:`staked` a sufficient amount of the network tokens.
-case of the Ethereum network, 32 ETH is the minimum amount of staked assets required to deploy
+In the case of the Ethereum network, 32 ETH is the minimum amount of
-a validator node.
-The process by which a validator is selected is a pseudo-random algorithm
+staked assets required to become a (potential) validator node.
+The next validator is selected by a pseudo-random algorithm
-which elects the next chosen validator in proportion to how much currency the given validators
+which elects the next chosen validator in proportion to how much
+currency each member of the potential validator pool has staked.
-have staked.
-What this means in essence is that if one validator has 32 ETH staked while another
+What this means in essence is that if one validator has 32 ETH staked
-has 320 ETH staked, over the course of a long period of time, the second validator will be chosen
+while another has 320 ETH staked, over the course of a long period of
-10 times more than the first validator on average.
+time, the second validator will be chosen 10 times more often than the

-A common vehicle used to improve accessibility of validator nodes is a staking pool.
-Staking pools
-are groups of individuals who combine their coin together to increase the chances of the pool being chosen
-as a member in the next committee.
-While this pool is made up of pooled assets from hundreds of thousands
-of individuals, the pool itself serves as a singular validator node on the network.
-Assets can be added to
-a staking pool at anytime; however, the pool must lock up assets for a set period of time depending on the
-network protocol used.
-The amount of time your assets are locked up for is referred to as the bonding period.
-Some networks will have a variety of bonding periods available; for example, ETH 2.0 has
-staking protocols that require assets to be locked up for multiple years as well as other staking protocols
-that can have bonding periods as short as 14 days.
+first validator on average.

-In the Ethereum implementation, teh validation process involves what is called a
+In the Ethereum implementation, the validation process involves what
-committee.
+is called a committee.
 A committee is a collection of pseudo-randomly chosen validator nodes
-that are all collectively responsible for the proposal of the next block.
+that are all collectively responsible for proposing the next block.

+A common vehicle used to improve one's opportunity to participate in
+being the next validator is a staking pool.
+Staking pools are groups who combine their coin together to increase
+their collective stake, and therefore their chances of their pool
+being chosen as a member in the next validator committee.
+While this pool is made up of assets from (in some cases) hundreds of
+thousands of individuals, the pool itself serves as a singular
+validator node on the network.
+Assets can be added to a staking pool at anytime; however, the pool
+must lock up assets for a set period of time depending on the network
+protocol used.
+The amount of time your assets are locked up for is referred to as the
+bonding period.
+Some networks will have a variety of bonding periods available; for
+example, ETH 2.0 has staking protocols that require assets to be
+locked up for multiple years, while other staking protocols
+can have bonding periods as short as 14 days.

 The reason that an individual might stake some coin to compete for a
 place in the next committee (or might join a staking pool) is that